r0b0/debian-installer/README.md

 If you are testing in a virtual machine, attaching the downloaded image file as a virtual disk, you need to extend it first.
 The image file that you downloaded is shrunk, there is no free space left in the filesystems.
 Use `truncate -s +500M opinionated*.img` to add 500MB to the virtual disk before you attach it to a virtual machine.
+The installer will expand the partitions and filesystem to fill the device.

 ### Libvirt